metashot/prok-quality/README.md

 measures recommended by the MIMAG standard (https://doi.org/10.1038/nbt.3893), including basic assembly statistics, completeness, contamination, rRNA and tRNA genes.
-Moreover, it relies on GUNC (https://doi.org/10.1101/2020.12.16.422776) to detect chimerism.
+Moreover, it relies on GUNC (https://doi.org/10.1101/2020.12.16.422776) to detect chimerism (i.e. non-redundandt contamination).
 Reproducibility is guaranteed by Nextflow and versioned Docker images.

 *Note*: This workflow is not intended for classify "finished" SAGs or MAGs.
 The "finished" category is reserved for genomes that can be assembled with